MinNq/avine/README.md

 - Shorthand functions for transformation series.
 Avine is licensed under the MIT license, which allows reuse without limitation.

-Our documentation is available at [doc].
+Our documentation is available at [minnq.gitbook.io/avine/].

 **Examples**